 John Miziolek is a best-selling author, an award winning branding expert, and a recognized resource for the media.

-John Miziolek, President and co-founder of Reset Branding and host of Design Masters Canada, was recently interviewed by the Globe and Mail regarding whether or not Canada could benefit from a national branding strategy for food production.
+John Miziolek, from Reset Branding and host of Design Masters Canada, was recently interviewed by the Globe and Mail regarding whether or not Canada could benefit from a national branding strategy for food production.

 Massive middle-class growth